CEJN Assists Scania with Optimisation

 Sinisa Jakovljevic & Björn Davidsson,

-Moreover, the fuel nipple is also providing additional positive side effects that SCANIA did not expect.
+Moreover, the fuel nipple is also providing additional positive side effects during engine testing that SCANIA did not expect.
 Getting rid of all the air pockets in the system when filling up with diesel used to be a time-consuming task.
 However, due to the sealing function of the fuel nipple SCANIA is now able to create a vacuum in the fuel system, ensuring a quick and smooth filling process.
 The sealed vacuum also creates back flow that speeds up the process.
 “This saves a lot of time and money,” states Sinisa.

 Development cooperation.
 The partners started working together in 2005 and since then modifications have been made to optimise the “Fuel Nipple” even further.
 “We are very happy with the product.
 It exceeds expectations and is a cost saver for us,” says Björn.
 However, there is always room for improvement and the partners are now in the process of developing new optimised versions and sizes of the nipple.
 Another target is to facilitate and optimise the cleaning process inside the coupling.